danielyowell/256reasonswhy/README.md

 This is a place to test how to create bulk quantities of files with presets, each containing unique data.

 Or something.
-I don't fuckin' know, I just wanna pass the quiz.
+I don't know, I just wanna pass the quiz.